 What we don’t: Doesn’t take screw-on filters.

-The big news of 2017 was the release of the 16-35mm f/2.8 GM above, but Sony coupled that with the new 12-24mm f/4.
+It was big news when Sony released the 16-35mm f/2.8 GM above, but they coupled that with the 12-24mm f/4.
 First, we love the effort.
 We personally find that a quality 16-35mm goes wide enough for most uses, but there certainly is demand for a true ultra wide and Sony answered the call.
 Although not a GM lens, the 12-24mm does pretty much everything well: it’s crisp, has minimal falloff at the corners, and comes in relatively light at 19.9 ounces.
 For wide-angle specialists who love pushing the limits, this is your lens.

 What are the downsides of the Sony 12-24mm f/4?
-The first is versatility: it’s only worth spending the $1,700 if you plan on using it frequently (and know how to, which is another challenge).
+The first is versatility: it’s only worth spending the roughly $1,700 if you plan on using it frequently (and know how to, which is another challenge).
 Second, low light performance and bokeh fall short of the 16-35mm GM.
 Finally, the lens does not take screw-on filters due to its bulbous shape.
-These issues aside, it’s a really fun ultra wide-angle lens that compliments the 24-70mm f/2.8 very nicely in terms of focal lengths.
+These issues aside, it’s a really fun ultra wide that compliments the 24-70mm f/2.8 nicely in terms of focal lengths.

 See the Sony 12-24mm f/4